wowu/docker-rollout/README.md

 Zero Downtime Deployment for Docker Compose
 </h1>

-Docker CLI plugin to update Docker Compose services without downtime.
+Docker CLI plugin that updates Docker Compose services without downtime.

 Simply replace `docker compose up -d <name>` with `docker rollout <name>` in your deployment scripts.
+This command will scale the service to 2 instances, wait for the new container to be ready, and then remove the old container.

 - [Features](#features)
 - [Installation](#installation)